 Dinner at the Beach

 Of course, you must have dinner at the beach!
 I ended up having dinner at Diamante K, yet I’ve heard so many good things about Mezzanine, which is a Thai restaurant in Tulum.
+If you’re only in Tulum for three days, this is the perfect way to wrap up your itinerary.

 Day 4 – Depart Tulum or Beach Club